 Sample plates of Dilip’s:

-Carolyn May Strickland is a Licensed Independent Clinical Social Worker, ACE certified fitness instructor, graduate of Cornell Center for Nutrition Studies, and graduate of Rouxbe/Forks Over Knives plant-based cooking school.
+Carolyn May Strickland, LCSW is a Licensed Independent Clinical Social Worker, ACE certified fitness instructor, graduate of Cornell Center for Nutrition Studies, and graduate of Rouxbe/Forks Over Knives plant-based cooking school.
 She has advanced training in Health and Wellness Coaching through WellCoaches.
 She is a board member of the Move Montgomery Health and Wellness Task Force and board president of EATSouth urban teaching farm.
 Carolyn and her husband, Bryan, a primary care physician, have been plant-based since 2009.
 They have a YouTube channel called Stricklands & Friends: A Seasonal WFPB Cookbook.
 You can find some of her original recipes featured in Glen Merzer’s book Food is Climate.
 Carolyn and Bryan started a monthly plant-based potluck, VegOut, in 2013 and a monthly cooking and nutrition class, Meatless Monday Montgomery, at the Montgomery Whole Foods (2018-2022).
 Carolyn enjoys teaching health and nutrition classes in her community at the YMCA, in churches, for local community organizations and businesses, and for private groups.

 Sample plates of Carolyn’s: